 Hi there, future programmer!
 Let's think of a button on a website like the "Start" button of your favorite game.
-At times, we might want to "turn it off" so that no one can click on it ever again.
+At times, we might want to "turn it off" so that no one plays without permission.
 That is called a disabled button—it is grayed out and won't respond.

 Let's begin by creating a button with HTML, the computer code that constructs websites.
 HTML is like the groundwork of your site.
 Here is the code for a basic button: